 She received her B.A. degree (1980) from Dowling College in Special Education, M.A. degree from New York University (1985) in Deaf Education and her doctorate from Teachers College, Columbia University (2019) in Adult Learning and Leadership.

-Ms. Coccarelli brings a wealth of experience as Chief Marketing Officer.
+Ms. Coccarelli brings a wealth of experience as Chief Advancement and Marketing Officer.
 She has over 20 years of experience in tradition, digital, subscription and mobile marketing where she has held senior growth roles.
 She earned her B.S. degree at St John’s University.

 In her current role with Helen Keller Services, Ms. Coccarelli currently oversees all the marking efforts for HKNC and HKSB.
 She creates marketing strategies that encompass multiple channels, increasing philanthropic revenues to advance the organization’s mission and create brand awareness.
 She remains committed to creating an inclusive, accessible world for all and is passionate about continuing the growth and momentum of the HKS.

 Ms. Harlin was named Executive Director of the Helen Keller National Center in May 2021.
 She was previously the Director of Information, Research and Professional Development, where among other responsibilities, she supported the development of Helen Keller National Center’s variety of online courses and facilitated the HKNC DeafBlind National Community of Practice.
 Ms. Harlin has held several different positions at HKNC over a total of 29 years.
 She earned her bachelor’s degree in Psychology from Colgate University and a master’s degree from Long Island University/CW Post.
 She holds New York State teaching certifications as a teacher of the blind and low vision and as a special education teacher.
 She has also worked as an itinerant TVI on Long Island and as a preschool program supervisor for United Cerebral Palsy Association.